TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

         1. User navigates to the "Find Joggers Nearby" section.
         2. User inputs their location and preferred jogging time.
         3. System retrieves and displays a list of available joggers nearby along with relevant details (e.g., name, experience level, jogging pace, availability).
-        4. User selects a jogger from the list to view their profile.
-        5. User sends a connection request or message to the selected jogger.
-        6. If the jogger accepts, the system confirms the connection, allowing further communication.
     - **Failure scenario(s)**:
         - 3a.
 No suitable matches found: Display "No joggers available for the selected time and location.
 Please try again later or adjust your preferences."
         - 3b.
 Database error: Display "Unable to retrieve joggers.
 Please try again later."
         - 3c.
 Network issue: Display "Network error.
 Please check your internet connection and try again."
+4. **Join/Create Chat Group**
+    - **Description**: This feature allows users to join or create a chat group with other users when looking at the profile of other joggers.
+    - **Primary Actors**: User(s)
+    - **Main Success Scenario**:
+        1. User clicks on an User Profile
+        2. User sends a connection request or message to create a chat join a group chat with the jogger.
+        3. If the jogger accepts, the system confirms the connection, allowing further communication.
+    - **Failure Scenarios**:
+    - 2a.
+User is not connected to the internet
-4. **Login/Sign up -> Update profile**:
+5. **Login/Sign up -> Update profile**:
    - **Description**: This feature allows users to create an account or log in to an existing account on the app and update their profile to help personalize their nearby buddy recommendations
    - **Primary actor(s)**: User
    - **Main success scenario**: